Skip to main content

 Available deployment options: For predictive inference workloads, KServe offers multiple deployment options:

-• Raw Kubernetes Deployment: For direct control over resources
+• Standard Kubernetes Deployment: For direct control over resources

-• Serverless Deployment: For scale to zero capabilities and cost optimization
+• Knative Deployment: For scale to zero capabilities and cost optimization

 • ModelMesh Deployment: For high-density, multi-model scenarios